 - MS SQL Server

-СodeSmith Generator is a part of CodeSmith Tools.
-This is a source code generator based on templates.
-It automates code generation for any text language.
-CodeSmith Generator contains a set of useful templates, including templates for dealing with verified architectures including:
+СodeSmith Generator, part of CodeSmith Tools, is a source code generator based on templates.
+It automates code generation for any text language, including C#, Java, VB, PHP, ASP.NET, and SQL.
+This tool also offers a set of useful templates, including templates for dealing with verified architectures including:

 CodeSmith Generator interacts with databases using SchemaExplorer.
 This tool provides the generator with types of interactions with SQL server or ADO data and design tools for accessing those types from CodeSmith Generator.